Where is your office located?

 Do you work with men?

 What do you do in sessions with clients?

 In our first few sessions, we will be talking about your past, present, and future: experiences you have had; how they are impacting you now; and what you want to do, be, and have by the end of our time together.

-This will be done with use of cool activities like a Genogram (for more info on this, please go to the What Modalities question below), discussions about experiences from your past week that ruffled your feathers (and figuring out what about it caused the ruffling), and creating a strong connection between yourself and me.
+Moving forward, our sessions will revolve around you and your therapy goals.
+I’ll achieve this by bringing in cool activities like a Genogram (for more info on this, please go to the What Modalities question below), discussions about experiences from your past week that ruffled your feathers (and figuring out what about it caused the ruffling), and creating a strong connection between yourself and me.

 Do your clients receive homework in between sessions?

-In order to build momentum and create real change, I sometimes assign my clients “homework” that complements what we are doing in sessions.
+In order to build momentum and create real change, I sometimes assign my clients light homework.
+I will only assign you something as long as it complements what we are doing in sessions.
 But have no fear – these homework assignments are amazing.
 It won’t be sitting down and completing a worksheet – eff that.

-I have my clients listen to podcasts related to mental health (Brené Brown’s podcast, anyone?), read books about young adults who have overcome obstacles (Wild anyone?), or tune into comedy specials on Netflix or relevant TED Talks.
+I have my clients listen to podcasts related to mental health, read books that relate to their current experience, or tune into comedy specials on Netflix or relevant TED Talks to help them develop better self-awareness.
 That way, in addition to the hour we spend in therapy, my clients are spending some of the remaining 167 hours per week taking action to create real and lasting change.